arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 Basically, we are writing an enhanced version of whitespace.

 <p align="center">
   <img src="static/img/parser-combinators-for-the-rest-of-us/map-ap-part-3.png"
   alt="" width="100%">
 </p>

-So, let's be driven by the type signature!
-We start with the case of 1-parameter functions. `ap` / `<*>` is that operator that given a 1-parameter function wrapped in a Parser:
+Implementing `<*>` is not hard.
+You just have to be driven by the type signature.
+Let's start with the simplest case of 1-parameter functions. `ap` / `<*>` is that operator that given a 1-parameter function wrapped in a Parser:

 ```fsharp
 val ap : ('a -> 'b) Parser -> ...